GustavoDelaiOnzi/bababel/README.md

-A messaging consumer library designed for efficient message handling and processing, simplifying both publishing and consumption.

-In the current ver version you can only send tasks:
+### Bababel

+Bababel is a robust and flexible messaging consumer library designed to efficiently handle and process messages in distributed systems.
+It simplifies message consumption and task execution, making it ideal for scalable applications that require asynchronous processing.

 Example usage:

-    from bababel.bababel_app import BababelApp
+    from bababel.app import BababelApp
-    from bababel.task.task import Task

-    # Sample Bababel Task
-    class SampleTask(Task):
-        def run(self, message: str, code: int):
-            return message

-    # Declare the BababelApp
-    app = BababelApp(host='localhost',
+    app = BababelApp(
+        host='localhost',
         port=5672,
         username='guest',
-                     password='guest')

-    # Declare the task
+        password='guest'
+    )
+    from bababel.tasks.task import Task

+    class SampleXpto(Task):
+        def run(self, a: int, b: int):
+            return a + b

-    task = SampleTask(app=app)
+    task = SampleXpto(app=app)

-    # Send message to the consumer (to be implemented)
-    # The consumer will execute task.run with the parameters given in the send method
-    task.send(message='xpto', code=123)
+    task.send(a=2, b=3)

 This project uses conventional commits 1.0.0